 When you visit a place as special as Muskoka Ontario – one of Canada‘s most popular vacation destinations – you definitely want to bring home a unique memento.

 To help you choose the very best, here’s our guide to the top Muskoka souvenirs and gifts.
-Not only will they help preserve your memories, they’re guaranteed to endear you to your friends and family well after your return home.
+Not only will they help preserve your memories, but they’re guaranteed to endear you to your friends and family well after your return home.

-While many of these retailers and artisans have a great on-line presence, be sure to also visit these Muskoka retailers in person, and support these local cottage country Ontario businesses when souvenir shopping in Muskoka.
+While many of these retailers and artisans have a great online presence, be sure to also visit these Muskoka retailers in person, and support these local cottage country Ontario businesses when souvenir shopping in Muskoka.

 Souvenir Shopping in Muskoka

 Founded by retired NHL star Billy Harris of New York Islanders and Toronto Maple Leafs fame, Muskoka Candle Co’s products are manufactured in the Village of Rosseau and sold throughout the area.